iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.phe.couchto5K 4 reviews"/>
 </p>

+> Could do with a counter to measure the 5k as there are some people who are slow at running and don't manage the 5k in 30 mins<br> :date: __2021-05-01 12:54:24__

+> This is great idea that you can still tailor to yout own needs and ability. i work shifts so if i'm not ready to move on or have a long break and have to repeat, its easily done.
+But it is still supportive and motivating because your expectations are your own and the coach's voice is there when you need it.<br> :date: __2021-04-30 17:31:57__

+> Its a good app but has lost signal or just stopped working a couple of times.<br> :date: __2021-04-30 13:15:08__

+> Great way to get moving<br> :date: __2021-04-30 08:44:59__

+> Excellent plan, I never believed that I could be able to run for 30 minutes but I graduated today.
+I did have a couple of issues with the app stopping half way through but it that may have been due to other apps running in the background.<br> :date: __2021-04-30 07:11:55__

+> Fantastic app for getting started, just be aware of a few things.
+You need to leave it running and reopen from the open apps screen rather than clicking it again (even if you don't properly close it) as it will just run twice e.g. Two sets of timers and voices.
+Also do consistently check the timing as if you're in a place with poor connection the app stalls.
+I walked for 15 minutes as part of a 5 minute warm up.
+Tricky if on a tight schedule.<br> :date: __2021-04-29 17:33:57__

 > I've started it four times and completed it twice.
 The incompleted times I got to week seven.
 At different times I did better with C25K others I needed it.
 Not having been a runner for long I found that if I didn't run for over a few months I needed the program.
 It's fantastic to help you get started or restart.
 Shame Michael Johnson is no longer a trainer as he has been with me on my journey.
 My only quibble is that I was expecting a bit more from the trainers.
 Can be a bit repetitive.<br> :date: __2021-04-28 04:01:00__

 > Love the app, so far I'm finding the coaches voices very boring and uninspiring, I want a "👍😀 well done you've just run 5mins whoop whoop! " what I'm getting is "😐 well done" I've since used Sarah Milachan and she's great, I graduated today .<br> :date: __2021-04-23 18:52:03__